Historical climate effects of permafrost peatland surprise researchers

-Category: Environment Hits: 2Peatlands are an important ecosystem that contribute to the regulation of the atmospheric carbon cycle.
+Category: Environment Hits: 12Peatlands are an important ecosystem that contribute to the regulation of the atmospheric carbon cycle.
 A multidisciplinary group of researchers investigated the climate response of a permafrost peatland located in Russia during the past 3,000 years.
 Unexpectedly, the group found that a cool climate period, which resulted in the formation of permafrost in northern peatlands, had a positive, or warming, effect on the climate.

 Read more https://www.sciencedaily.com/releases/2021/06/210617133751.htm